SameeraGrandhi/mlflow-on-k8s/README.md

 3. Nexus

 ###### a.1 command to generate Sample Mlflow project
-Using this below command **Data Science Team Member** can generate sample mlflow project & apply your own implementation on top of it. before that you have to modify the `kub_job` section in **settings.py** based on your need.
+Using this below command **Data Science Team Member** can generate sample mlflow project & apply  own implementation on top of it. before that you have to modify the `kub_job` section in **settings.py** based on your need.
 ```bash
 python service_helper.py --generate_ml_template
 ```